lesleyrs/web-gbc/README.md

 ## Controls
 Search `keyDown` in [gb.js](gb.js).
 You can drag & drop a rom on the canvas to load it (multiple files work, for saves).
 The initial canvas will be 160x144, zoom in to scale it up.
 The bookmark bar can be toggled with `Ctrl-Shift-B` for vertical space.
 Other browser console options are:

-+ `gb.fetch("path/to/rom")`: Fetches rom and tries to get a save with same name + path.
++ `gb.fetch("path/to/rom")`: Fetch rom and save with same name.
 You can fetch from disk using relative path if hosted locally or from a link like https://hh.gbdev.io/ if it has the correct headers.

 + `gb.rtc = false`: Resets the RTC in some games, then drag & drop or fetch the game again.